JvanKatwijk/qt-dab/README.md

 buttons with which the configuration of the decoding process can be influenced.

-At starting up Qt-DAB for the (very) first time, no device is selected yet, amd the widget is made visible to allow selection of an input device (the combobox at the bottom line right).
+At starting up Qt-DAB for the (very) first time, no device is selected yet, and the widget is made visible to allow selection of an input device (the combobox at the bottom line right).

 For a detailed description of all selectors, see the manual (or read the tooltips).